Lemon Orzo Salad

 Lemon Orzo Salad Ingredients

-- Feta cheese: Optional, but I love it on top!
+- Feta: Optional, but I love adding crumbled feta cheese on top!

 How to Make Lemon Orzo Salad